ryouze/ryouze.github.io/content/posts/simple-cmake-setup.md

     cmake .. -DCMAKE_BUILD_TYPE=Debug
     ```

 3. You used the generated build system to compile the project.
+The `-parallel` flag is used to speed up the compilation process by utilizing multiple cores.
     ```sh
-    # 8-core CPU
-    make -j8
+    cmake --build . --parallel
     ```

 Once you have generated the build system, you don't need to run `cmake ..` again.
 You only need to run `make` to compile the project.
 The regeneration will only be required if you modify the `CMakeLists.txt` (e.g., add more source files).